Last Updated on September 24, 2022 by Editor

 Officially in neighboring Stafford County, the winery is near the National Museum of the Marine Corps.
 So, I include it here.
 Inspired by wineries in Tuscany, the Mediterranean-style event/tasting/bistro building is lovely.
 And so are the wines.
 Young Spanish winemaker, David Castano, was born into the business.

 His family is the Castano of the venerable Bodega Castano brand in Spain.
-David married a Virginia girl, and so he brings his expertise to the States.
+David married a Virginia girl, and so he brought his expertise to the States.
 In the process, he is blazing new trails.

 Castano’s creation, Vino Camino, “Wine Path,” blends wine made in his family’s Spanish winery with wine made on site.
 It was the first “fusion” wine of its kind in America.